michael-basil/michael-basil.github.io/parenting.md

 1. Default: overnights Sunday through Thursday
 1. Summer Break: overnights for up to two weekend blocks
     * Friday through Sunday
-    * Not to conflict with birthdays or Father's Day
+    * Not to conflict with child birthdays or Father's Day
     * Optional at Mother's discretion
 1. Winter Break: overnights split in half
     * First choice if desired